 The start list does not need to be set up before you start taking entries and you can modify it at any time.

 Div 1 and prem competitions should use this functionality as the timing team will use a download to set up their systems.

 You may use this to show paddlers a start list in advance, or just use Simply Slalom or similar once all late entries have been received on the day.

 By default paddlers will be sorted in descending bib order

-You can change this to sort by the organisers code first then by descending bib order within each code (check the box to 'Sort entries by code before bib number').
+You can change this to sort by descending order of organisers free code first then by descending bib order within each code (check the box to 'Sort entries by code before bib number').
 This is primarily for special races such as Selection and British Open, but can be used to force an order of officials, say.
 You can choose to sort by the code without displaying it to paddlers (but you do need to say that you are using it on the competition set-up page)